thomascpowell/dotfiles/README.md

 Configurations for macOS and Linux.

-Focused on creating a similar workflow on both platforms.
+Designed to enable a similar workflow on both platforms.